-Based on the information available in the registration dossiers of the category members and in the category justification document, members of the category are surface active and could be present in ionised form in test medium, i.e. have potential for adsorption.
-Thus, measurements of dissolved organic carbon in the OECD TG 301 A could indicate the removal of a substance from the test medium by adsorption and not the ultimate biodegradation of such substance.
+Based on the information available in the registration dossier the Substance is surface active and could be present in ionised form, i.e. have potential for adsorption.
+Thus, measurements of dissolved organic carbon in the OECD TG 301 A/E could indicate the removal of a substance from the test medium by adsorption and not the ultimate biodegradation of such substance.
+Provided supporting studies are performed according to OECD TG 301 E and EU Method C.4-A (i.e. similar methodology as OECD TG 301 A).
+There is no information on adsoprtion control reported in the registration dossier for these supporting studies.